Revision 08-1; Effective January 1, 2008

 Non-Public Assistance (NPA) Households

-Assign households the longest certification period possible based on their eligibility and the predictability of their circumstances, according to the following table:
+Assign households the longest certification period possible.
+Base it on their eligibility and the predictability of their circumstances, per the following table:

 Exception: Certify SNAP for four or five months, if necessary, so the new SNAP certification period ends one month before the end of the Children’s Medicaid certification period.
 This allows state office to mail only one redetermination packet for both programs.